What is Data Mapping?

 Why Is Data Mapping Important for Business?

-Applications consist of underlying metadata that provides information on the individual data objects, attributes, fields and business or semantic rules on how this data is persisted in its data repository.
+Applications consist of underlying metadata that provides information on the individual data objects, attributes, fields, and business or semantic rules on how this data is persisted in its data repository.
 For example, Salesforce.com has a data object called Accounts and its schema consists of fields, attributes, enumerations, data integrity and dependency rules with other data objects.
-Therefore if there is a need to add or update a new data record from another application into Accounts data object then there is a need to create a data map between the incoming data into the Salesforce.com Accounts format.
+Therefore if there is a need to add or update a new data record from another application into the Accounts data object then there is a need to create a data map between the incoming data into the Salesforce.com Accounts format.

 The complexity of data map varies from the type of hierarchical data structure that the source or target schema represents to the complexity of conversion rules that the target application requires for successful data integration.
 Also the mapping can be between multiple sources and targets where the data from two or more sources need to be merged or joined prior to mapping the result to the target.